 Fairfax County's annual contribution to this System is determined by using a corridor funding method.
 Under this funding approach, the County's contribution base rate consists of the normal cost rate plus expense rate plus certain amortization UAL bases.
 The UAL base rates are summarized in Section IV.
 The normal cost rate and actuarial accrued liability will be measured using the entry age funding method.
-If the corridor funded status falls outside the corridor, a credit (if above 120%) or charge (if below 90%) will be established based on a rolling 15-year amortization equal to the amount necessary to re-enter the corridor.
-The County is taking steps to increase the 90% corridor floor to 100%.
-Once this threshold is reached, the 15-year periods will become closed 15-year layers.
+If the corridor funded status falls outside the corridor, a credit (if above 120%) or charge (if below 100%) will be established based on a fixed 15-year amortization equal to the amount necessary to re-enter the corridor.
+The County has taken steps to increase the initial 90% floor to 100%.
+In this valuation the 100% floor has been reached.

-The employer contribution rate for Fiscal Year (FY) 2019, as calculated under this method, increased from 27.64% for FY 2017 to 28.31% of payroll when using the 90% corridor floor.
-The County's FY 2018 contribution was actually based on a 98% corridor floor, and for FY 2019, we have also provided contribution rates for a 99% floor.
-On that basis, the contribution in FY 2018 was 37.96%, and for FY 2019, it will be in the range of 38.79% to 40.10%.
-However, the County has adopted a policy not to reduce the contribution rate until such time that the UAL has been exhausted; thus, the contribution rate for FY 2018 was 38.98%.
+The employer contribution rate for Fiscal Year (FY) 2020, as calculated under this method, increased from 28.31% for FY 2019 to 28.48% of payroll when using the 90% corridor floor.
+The County's FY 2019 contribution was actually based on a 99% corridor floor, and for FY 2020 on a 100% floor.
+On that basis, the contribution in FY 2019 was 40.10%, and for FY 2020, it will be in the range of 40.29% to 41.60%.

-This valuation contains information reported in the June 30, 2017 Comprehensive Annual Financial Report (CAFR) of the System.
+This valuation contains information reported in the June 30, 2018 Comprehensive Annual Financial Report (CAFR) of the System.
 Additional information regarding GASB Statement No. 67 can be found in a separate report.